 As it turns out, many UK employees take sick leave to take care of their beloved furry pets.
 A recent survey of 2000 employees shed light on the matter.
 42% of people took sick leave because of their pets and weren’t honest about it with the company.

 Others have been truthful, but 63% of them were men and 54% women.
 Even though they deceived their workplace, still Brit’s ever-growing love shows how crucial it is to get paid leave for sick pets.

 In most of these cases, either they couldn’t find any other person to look after them, or the sitter was way too costly for them.

 In these circumstances, it’s only fair to get the leave.
 Leaving your pet unattended during sickness is nothing but animal cruelty.

 However, there are other issues with the paid leave system.
 Not every person is honest, and many might take false leaves even though they don’t have a sick pet at home.
 If the companies genuinely want to introduce the new policy, they should entirely inquiry the matter beforehand.

 Should employees get paid leave to care for sick pets?

-It’s still a debate about whether employees should get a paid leave or not.
-However, I personally think the initiative is necessary.
-With the time many people are eager to get a pet or adopt a puppy.
+It’s still a debate about whether employees should get paid leave or not.
+However, I think the initiative is necessary.
+With time many people are eager to get a pet or adopt a puppy.

 If you have a full-time job and want to adopt a pet, then, by all means, go ahead.
 Don’t let these small hurdles stop you from getting the love and affection of a pet.
 You work hard, so why not reward yourself with a canine friend?